-In the fourth quarter of 2008, we commenced the transition of activities then performed at our North American Parts Center in Des Moines, Iowa to other locations, including our North American Distribution Center in Marshalltown, Iowa.
-We recorded restructuring charges of \$0.1 million during 2009 related to this transition.
-To date, we have incurred \$3.1 million of costs to this transition, which was composed primarily of severance.
-We expect the total cost to be \$3.6 million related to this restructuring activity, consisting of severance of \$2.6 million, equipment moving costs of \$0.3 million and other costs of \$0.7 million.
-All future charges require cash expenditures, and we intend to fund these with operating cash of \$2.2 million.
-This transition is expected to be completed in the first quarter of 2010.
+In the fourth quarter of 2008, we commenced the transition of activities currently performed at our North American Parts Center in Des Moines, Iowa to other locations, including our North American Distribution Center in Marshalltown, Iowa.
+We incurred \$0.1 million of restructuring charges, which was composed of severance, during 2010 related to this transition.
+To date, we have incurred \$3.2 million, which was composed primarily of severance, and we expect the total cost to be \$3.6 million related to this restructuring activity.
+The total cost of this restructuring activity will be composed of severance of \$2.6 million, equipment moving costs of \$0.3 million and other costs of \$0.7 million.
+The transition is expected to be completed in the fourth quarter of 2011.